Leadership Biographies

 Randy Moore

-Randy Moore is Chief of the U.S. Department of Agriculture’s Forest Service, leading a workforce of more than 31,000 employees who sustainably manage 193 million acres of national forests and grasslands, support the world’s largest forestry research organization, and work with states, Tribes and partners to sustain all of America’s forests for the benefit of all citizens, today and in the future.
-Under his leadership, the Forest Service cares for natural resources in ways that promote lasting economic, ecological and social vitality for current and future generations.
+Randy Moore is Chief of the U.S. Department of Agriculture’s Forest Service, leading a workforce of more than 40,000 permanent employees who sustainably manage 193 million acres of national forests and grasslands, support the world’s largest forestry research organization and work with states, tribes and other partners to sustain all of America’s forests for the benefit of all citizens, today and in the future.
+Under his leadership, the Forest Service cares for shared natural resources in ways that promote lasting economic, ecological and social vitality for all communities nationwide.

-Chief Moore has been a catalyst for change throughout his 45-year career.
+Randy has been a catalyst for change throughout his career.
 As Chief, he contributes to our nation’s most pressing challenges: tackling climate change, advancing racial equity and helping the people we serve recover and heal from the global pandemic by connecting them with our treasured public lands.
-He is committed to seeking new and better ways to address the many issues facing our ecosystems, our communities and our employees.
+Randy is committed to seeking new and better ways to address the many issues facing our ecosystems, our communities and our employees.

-Chief Moore believes strongly that a leader must adapt and grow, but that there are some principles that always hold true: A leader must be fair, inclusive, and willing to listen to and trust his employees.
-He is committed to the Forest Service mission, distilling it to its core of improving forest and grassland conditions by bringing together partners from Tribes, state and local governments, communities, and nonprofit and private sector interests.
+Randy believes strongly that a leader must adapt and grow but that there are some principles that always hold true: A leader must be fair, inclusive, willing to listen and trust his employees.
+He is committed to the Forest Service mission, distilling it to its core of improving forest conditions by bringing together partners from industry, the environmental community, and private, tribal and government stewards of the land.

-A native of Bastrop, Louisiana, Chief Moore earned his bachelor’s degree in plant and soil science from Southern University.
+A native of Bastrop, Louisiana, Randy earned his bachelor’s degree in plant and soil science from Southern University.
 He and his wife Antoinette have two sons, two daughters-in-law and three grandchildren.

 Angela Coleman